Rizhiy/anki-llm-card-fill/README.md

 - [x] Add config upgrader code
 - [x] Add ability to fill in multiple cards
 - [x] Handle each field to be filled individually
+- [x] Add card creation feature
 - [ ] Add schema support
 - [ ] Add audio and images
 - [ ] Request functionality
+- [ ] Global prompt
+- [ ] Refactor code
+- [ ] Update examples
+- [ ] Change card creation to use thread worker as well and unify with update worker